turingschool-examples/debugging-with-devtools/README.md

 # Expense Tracker

 A simple expense tracking application with different bugs to solve using devtools.
-This application coincides with the [DevTools Debugging Lesson Plan (link to come)]().
+This application coincides with the [DevTools Debugging Lesson Plan (http://backend.turing.io/module4/lessons/fe_dev_tool_debugging)].

 ## Setup